ghc/ghc/docs/users_guide/using.rst

     :category: modes

     Print linke flags used to compile GHC.

+.. ghc-flag:: --print-object-splitting-supported
+    :shortdesc: display whether GHC supports object splitting
+    :type: mode
+    :category: modes

+    Print ``YES`` if GHC was compiled with support for splitting generated object files into smaller objects, ``NO`` otherwise.
+    This feature uses platform specific techniques and may not be available on all platforms.
+    See :ghc-flag:`-split-objs` for details.

 .. ghc-flag:: --print-project-git-commit-id
     :shortdesc: display Git commit id GHC is built from